 Additionally, when you’re at work and don’t have full control over the room temperature, it will help to eat cold foods.
 Choose salads, sandwiches, or cold pastas.
 These options will still fill you up without increasing your body temperature.

 It’s also wise to choose your beverages carefully.
 While it may be tempting to start your workday with a hot cup of coffee, try iced coffee or sip on ice water instead.

-Choose your beverages wisely, as well.
-While it may be tempting to start your work day with a hot cup of coffee, choose iced coffee or sip on iced water instead.
 You can actually use cold drinks to your advantage in two ways.
-Sipping on a cold beverage throughout the day can help cool you down, but it’s also advantageous to place the cold cup or glass against your forehead or your neck.
+Sipping on a cold beverage throughout the day can help cool you down, and you can also place the cold cup or glass against your forehead or your neck.

-Give yourself adequate time to get to work and to get to work meetings.
-The stress of rushing around can raise your body temperature, triggering a hot flash.
-When you have adequate time, you remain at ease which can help reduce the frequency of hot flashes.
+Give yourself adequate time to get to work and to meetings.
+The stress of rushing around can raise your body temperature and trigger a hot flash.
+When you have adequate time, you’re better able to remain at ease, which can help reduce the frequency of hot flashes.

 Hot flashes are a symptom of perimenopause for many women.
 The best way to deal with them at work is to plan in advance for your comfort and to take preventative steps to reduce the severity of your hot flashes.